CarolPacifico0/LeukGenePipeline/README.md

-Leukemia Genomic Analysis - CNV, Mutations, and Enrichment
+LeukGenePipelines - A reproducible workflow for CNV, mutation classification, and pathway enrichment in leukemia

 This repository contains a collection of interactive pipelines for analyzing somatic mutations and copy number variations (CNVs) in leukemia-related datasets.
 It was inspired by the structure of [QuickProt](https://github.com/OmarArias-Gaguancela/QuickProt) and developed to allow fast and reproducible exploration of genomic alterations and enrichment analyses.